 Soil: Well-drained potting soil.
 These plants grow in trees and on rocks in their native habitat so they may prefer a mix similar to other epiphytic plants such as bromeliads and orchids.
 A 50/50 mix of Miracle Grow Potting Soil and Pumice would be great which is what I use.
 You can find pumice online at General Pumice

 Water: Water when soil is almost dry.
 Prefers consistently damp soil, not wet, when flowering.
 Water less often during the winter.

 *Light: Schlumbergera should not be grown in full sun.
 Light to part shade is what they need.
 Remember, they grow in trees in their native environment.

-***Water: Regular watering during the summer, allowing soil to dry between waterings.
+***Water: Regular watering during the summer, allowing the soil to dry between waterings.
 Some sites say not to let the soil completely dry out.
 During flowering, you will want to keep the soil moist but not wet.
-After flowering, some advise to hold off on watering for a couple of months.
+After flowering, some advise holding off on watering for a couple of months.
 Never let your Schlumbergera sit in a saucer with water (like after watering).